68 Years Of Tradition!

 It is tradition to honor a woman from the community as "Mancos Colorado Days Pioneer Queen."
 This queen is selected from the community and is a long time resident.

 To celebrate Mancos Royalty, The Mancos Days Queen and Past Queens ride in the Annual Parade.
-There is also a Queens' Tea at the Bauer House on Friday and a Queens' Luncheon on Saturday after the Parade.
+There is also a Queens' Tea at the Community Center on Friday and a Queens' Luncheon on Saturday after the Parade.

-The 2025 Mancos Days Queen is Frances (Martinez) Maestas!!
+The 2025 Mancos Days Pioneer Queen is Karen Pilcher!!

 CURRENT & PAST MANCOS COLORADO DAYS PIONEER QUEENS